apache/spark/docs/structured-streaming-kafka-integration.md

     <td>None</td>
     <td>
       The store password for the trust store file.
 This is optional and only needed if <code>spark.kafka.clusters.${cluster}.ssl.truststore.location</code> is configured.
-      For further details please see kafka documentation.
+      For further details please see Kafka documentation.
 Only used to obtain delegation token.
     </td>
   </tr>
   <tr>